centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

 If you want to change a specific parameter of an LDAP configuration, use the **SETPARAM** action.
-The Configuration Name is used to identify the LDAP configuration to update:
+To identify the LDAP configuration to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o LDAP -a SETPARAM -v "my new configuration;description;my new desc"